 XXis hours until cache expiration.
 See Configuring the cache expiration time.

-Note: Kaniko cache does not require the
+Note: Kaniko cache does not support the

 If you run builds using the